-Our responsibility is to express an opinion on the limited compliance requirements for each of the District's state programs with limited required procedures based on our audit of the limited procedures required.
-We conducted our audit of compliance in accordance with the audit requirements of the Wisconsin Department of Public Instruction in the Wisconsin Public School District Audit Manual.
-An audit includes examining, on a test basis, evidence about the District's compliance with those limited requirements and performing such other procedures as we considered necessary in the circumstances.
+Our responsibility is to express an opinion on compliance for each of the District's major state programs based on our audit of the types of compliance requirements referred to above.
+We conducted our audit of compliance in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the compliance requirements of Wisconsin Department of Public Instruction in the Wisconsin Public School District Audit Manual.
+Those standards and compliance requirements require that we plan and perform the audit to obtain reasonable assurance about whether noncompliance with the types of compliance requirements referred to above that could have a direct and material effect on the major state programs occurred.
+An audit includes examining, on a test basis, evidence about the District's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.

-We believe that our audit provides a reasonable basis for our opinion on compliance with the limited compliance requirements for each state program with limited required procedures.
+We believe that our audit provides a reasonable basis for our opinion on compliance for each major state program.
 However, our audit does not provide a legal determination of the District's compliance.

-Opinion on Each State Program
+Opinion on Each Major State Program

-In our opinion, the District complied, in all material respects, with the limited requirements referred to above for each of its state programs with limited required procedures for the year ended June 30, 2018.
+In our opinion, the District complied, in all material respects, with the type of requirements referred to above that could have a direct and material effect on its major state programs for the year ended June 30, 2019.